Michael-AUG/Michael-AUG.github.io/qrp.markdown

 ![Yaesu FT-290R](images/yaesu.jpg)
 *Yaesu FT-290R 2m Transceiver*

 My latest purchase is this vintage 2m transceiver, made by Yaesu in 1982.
 Producing either 2.5W or 500mW of USB/LSB/CW/FM, the rig is powered by eight C-cell batteries, or an external power supply.
 Neatly the rig has its own telescopic whip included, alongside the option to use an external antenna.
-While I have not used it in 'anger' yet, I look forward to doing so - particularly as this radio has a CW and SSB mode, something many portable 2m rigs do not have.
+While I have not used it in the field yet, owing to a few repairs I need to make, I look forward to doing so - particularly as this radio has a CW and SSB mode, something many portable 2m rigs do not have.